verhyppo/question_mark/projects/mimical_thus/README.md

 - email
 - birthdate
 - list of behaviour and value
-- list of interests and value
+- list of passions and value

 during the registration process and then cannot update them anymore.